VerdigrisTech/green-button-data/README.md

 ### List all entries

-By default, the `#all` method attempts to use the URL path set by configuration:
+By default, the `.all` method attempts to use the URL path set by configuration:

 ```ruby
 require 'green-button-data'